-The name of the city is pronounced "Haver-dee-Grace."
-In French, it means "Harbor of Beauty" or "Harbor of Grace."
+The American pronunciation of the city's name is "Haver-dee-Grace."
+In French, it translates to "Harbor of Beauty" or "Harbor of Grace."

 You can stop by or contact the Havre de Grace Visitor Center for more information.